zchrissirhcz/awesome-ncnn/README.md

 ### Other

+- [ncnn_paddleocr](https://github.com/FeiGeChuanShu/ncnn_paddleocr) convert paddleocr light model to ncnn,you can use it by ncnn.

 - [ncnn-swift](https://github.com/zhuzilin/ncnn-swift) A project of using ncnn in Swift for modern iOS development, with image classification & object detection (yolov5) examples.

 - [ncnn-android-deeplabv3plus](https://github.com/runrunrun1994/ncnn-android-deeplabv3plus) The deeplabv3+ person segmentation android example.